Jurek-Raben/DawProject-Tool/README.md

 A very early state, kind of a scaffolding of a daw project export tool (and later import maybe) for the Renoise DAW, starting from version 3.5 and upwards.

-Sadly I had to halt the development of this tool, due to hefty, not rationally explainable API limitations, which would be easy to add, because everything already is implemented under the hood.
+Sadly I had to halt the development of this tool, due to API limitations, which would be easy to add, because everything already is implemented under the hood.

 #### Working so far